 To prepare the starter, combine the flour yeast and milk.
 Mix on low speed with a dough hook attachment for 2 mins and on medium speed for 1 min and ferment for 30 minutes.

-To prepare the dough, combine the flour, eggs, lemon zest, butter, honey molasses, sugar, cinnamon, nutmeg, salt, and the starter; and mix for 4 minutes on low speed with the dough hook and then 4 minutes on high speed.
+To prepare the dough for hot cross buns, combine the flour, eggs, lemon zest, butter, honey molasses, sugar, cinnamon, nutmeg, salt, and the starter; and mix for 4 minutes on low speed with the dough hook and then 4 minutes on high speed.
 Mix in currents and candied peel for 1 minute on low speed until smooth.

 Ferment the dough until almost double in size, about 45 minutes.